William Crowther (Australian politician): Political career

 Crowther was elected to the Tasmanian House of Assembly in October 1866, but resigned his seat in December 1866.
 On 22 March 1869, he was elected to the Tasmanian Legislative Council as a representative of Hobart and held this seat until his death.
 He was a constant attendant and an able speaker.
 In July 1876 he joined the Thomas Reibey cabinet as a minister without portfolio, and on 20 December 1878 became premier.
 The state of the political parties at that time made it practically impossible to do anything constructive.
 Crowther resigned on 29 October 1879.

 Removal of Indigenous remains

-Crowther is noted for mutilating the remains of William Lanne, a Tasmanian Aboriginal man, in 1869.
-He removed Lanne's skull and sent it to the Royal College of Surgeons in London.
+Crowther is noted for allegedly mutilating the remains of William Lanne, a Tasmanian Aboriginal man, in 1869.
+He was suspected of removing Lanne's skull and sending it to the Royal College of Surgeons in London.
 He was suspended from his role as honorary medical officer at the Hobart General Hospital over charges arising from this mutilation.
 An inquiry showed that two mutilations had taken place, the first at the Colonial Hospital, the other at the cemetery the night of the burial.
 Drs Crowther and G. Stokell, resident medical officer at the hospital, were suspected of the first, the Royal Society of Tasmania of the second.
 A petition with 48 pages of closely-packed signatures was sent to Governor (Sir) Charles Du Cane seeking annulment of Crowther's suspension, without success.